gpchelkin/scdlbot/README.rst

 |Deploy|

+Register on Heroku, press the button above and configure variables for deploying.
 When app is deployed you **must** set only one dyno working on "Resources" tab in your app settings depending on `which way of getting updates <https://core.telegram.org/bots/api#getting-updates>`__ you have